stjude-dnb-binfcore/devops-containers/README.md

-## 🔧 Usage for a scRNA-seq project
+## 🔧 Using the Container for a scRNA-seq project

 We provide a Dockerfile and Definition file that include all tools, packages, and dependencies necessary for running a scRNA-seq project analysis modules.
 These are customized for `Rstudio/R v4.4.0` and `Seurat v4.4.0`.